OWASP/www-project-webgoat/tab_webwolf.md

 ## Running

-WebWolf runs as a separate web application.
-If you are using the Docker-compose file you can just point your browser `http://localhost:9090/WebWolf` to open WebWolf.
-It will
+### 1. Docker

+If you started the Docker image, WebWolf is already running.
+Please point your browser to: http://localhost:9090/WebWolf

-### 1. Standalone
+### 2. Standalone

 If you want to use the standalone version, you will need to download the jar file and start it: